 Rock itself is an affluent coastal village, known as the ‘Kensington’ of Cornwall – with über trendy cafes, fancy restaurants and five-star hotels.
 The seafront was teeming with life and people enjoying the Sunday morning sunshine.
 It was a glorious day with just a little nip in the air.
 Monkey was super excited and even though we only had to wait 10 minutes at the shoreline, the rock skimming soon became tiresome and, he became impatient for the arrival of the ‘berry boat’.
 Once on board, it was smooth sailing across the bay to dock at Padstow and a very quick journey.

-So this time, it was lovely just wandering, watching the fisherman coming into dock; watching families crabbing in the harbour; eating an obligatory pasty out of a paper bag, enjoying a pint of cider or two; letting Monkey run up and down the quayside – although we were both frightened that he’d fall off and into the water!
+It was lovely just wandering, watching the fisherman coming into dock; watching families crabbing in the harbour; eating an obligatory pasty out of a paper bag, enjoying a pint of cider or two; letting Monkey run up and down the quayside – although we were both frightened that he’d fall off and into the water!

 And the best thing – getting the biggest ice cream we could possibly find – which Monkey insisted had to have sprinkles on.
 After we had filled out bellies to the full, we decided to take a walk up high above the town.
-The Saint’s Way comprises of ancient trails used by traders dating back to the Bronze age – and the 27 mile route is well signed-with Celtic cross markers.
+The Saint’s Way comprises of ancient trails used by traders dating back to the Bronze age – and the 27-mile route is well signed with Celtic cross markers.